 A reverse stock split would become effective upon the filing of the Second Amended and Restated Charter with the Secretary of State of the State of Delaware.
-The exact timing of the filing of the Second Amended and Restated Charter, if it is filed, would be determined by our Board based on its evaluation as to when such action would be in our and our stockholders' best interests.
+The exact timing of the filing of the Second Amended and Restated Charter, if it is filed, would be determined by our Board based on its evaluation as to when such action would be in the best interest of the Company and its stockholders.
 In addition, our Board reserves the right, notwithstanding stockholder approval and without further action by the stockholders, to elect not to proceed with a reverse stock split if, at any time prior to filing the Second Amended and Restated Charter, our Board determines in its sole discretion that it is not in our best interest and the best interest of our stockholders to proceed with a reverse stock split.
-If the Second Amended and Restated Charter has not been filed with the Secretary of State of the State of Delaware within one year after the conclusion of the Annual Meeting, our Board will abandon the reverse stock split or seek stockholder reauthorization of a reverse stock split.
+If the Second Amended and Restated Charter has not been filed with the Secretary of State of the State of Delaware on or prior to the one year anniversary of the conclusion of the Annual Meeting, our Board will abandon the reverse stock split or seek stockholder reauthorization of a reverse stock split.
 Following are descriptions of how a reverse stock split would be implemented for beneficial holders, registered book entry holders, and certificated holders.